Return to Index

 Focus Box: Chemotherapy Drugs

-) are capable of acquiring a range of new functions.
+Cellular differentiation is the process by which a cell changes its structure so that it can perform a specific function.
+Cells can range from poorly differentiated to well-differentiated.
+The most poorly differentiated cells (generally called stem cells) are capable of acquiring a range of new functions.
 Stem cells are important to your overall health.
 For example, after severe trauma, they provide a pool of cells that can differentiate into specific cell types and repair tissue.
 Well-differentiated cells are mature, fully developed cells that are ready to carry out their particular function.
 A good example of cell differentiation is blood cells.
-There are three major types of blood cells: red blood cells, white blood cells, and platelets.
+There are 3 major types of blood cells: red blood cells, white blood cells, and platelets.
 Each has specific characteristics, functions, and life spans, yet all have differentiated from stem cells.
 Image 5 illustrates the process of cellular differentiation.
 See the Focus Box below to learn more about the relationship between cell differentiation and cancer.

 Focus Box: Cell Differentiation and Cancer

 Cell differentiation is important to the study of cancer because a cell’s degree of differentiation is associated with its ability to proliferate.
 Poorly differentiated cells are highly proliferative, moderately differentiated cells are moderately proliferative, and well-differentiated cells are either unable to proliferate or proliferate at a very slow rate.
 Aggressive cancers are often characterized by poorly differentiated cells, while less aggressive cancers tend to contain moderately or well-differentiated cells.
 To learn more about how a cancer cell’s degree of differentiation affects a patient’s prognosis and a doctor’s treatment strategy, see the Cancer Staging and Grading section in Cancer 201.